The Best Tips for Cutting in Paint

 Where beginners run into trouble is cutting in along ceilings, moldings and other areas that require a perfectly straight line of paint.
 We'll give you some tips and pointers to help you increase the speed and improve the accuracy of your cutting-in technique.

-Wiggle Into Corners
+Wiggle the Brush Into Corners

-Mask Only the Tops: How to Paint Trim Without Tape
+Mask Only the Tops of Trim

 Buy a Good-Quality, Angled Sash Brush